The Nightfly

 The Nightfly is the debut solo studio album by American singer-songwriter Donald Fagen.
 Produced by Gary Katz, it was released on October 1, 1982, by Warner Bros.
 Records.
-Fagen is best known for his work with the group Steely Dan, with whom he enjoyed a successful career since the 1970s.
-The band separated in 1981, leading Fagen to pursue a solo career.
-Although The Nightfly includes a number of production staff and musicians who had played on Steely Dan records, it was Fagen's first release without longtime collaborator Walter Becker.
+Although The Nightfly includes a number of production staff and musicians who had worked with Fagen's band Steely Dan, it was Fagen's first release without longtime collaborator and bandmate Walter Becker.

 Unlike most of Fagen's previous work, The Nightfly is highly autobiographical.
 Many of the songs relate to the cautiously optimistic mood of his suburban childhood in the late 1950s and early 1960s and incorporate such topics as late-night jazz disc jockeys, fallout shelters, and the Cuban Revolution.
-Recorded over eight months at various studios between New York City and Los Angeles, the album is an early example of a fully digital recording in popular music.
-The nascent technology, as well as the perfectionist nature of its engineers and musicians, made the album difficult to record.
+Recorded over eight months at various studios in New York City and Los Angeles, the album is an early example of a fully digital recording in popular music.
+The adoption of this nascent technology, as well as the perfectionistic attitude of the musicians and engineers, made the album difficult to record.

-The Nightfly was well-received, both critically and commercially.
-It was certified platinum in both the US and UK and generated two popular singles with the top 40 hit "I.G.Y." and the MTV favorite "New Frontier".
-Among critics, The Nightfly gained widespread acclaim and received seven nominations at the 1983 Grammy Awards.
-The relatively low-key but long-lived popularity of The Nightfly led Robert J. Toth of The Wall Street Journal in 2008 to dub the album "one of pop music's sneakiest masterpieces."
+The Nightfly was a critical and commercial success.
+It was certified platinum in both the US and UK, and generated the top 40 hit "I.G.Y." and the MTV favorite "New Frontier".
+The album received seven nominations at the 25th Annual Grammy Awards in 1983.
+The relatively low-key but enduring popularity of The Nightfly led Robert J. Toth of The Wall Street Journal to dub it "one of pop music's sneakiest masterpieces."